philipcaffeine/iotworkshop-vertical/sphere-iotcentral-workshop.md

 - Shell and python
 ---

-# Configure and deploy IoT Edge on Linux VM
+# Advance IoT Central use case with Sphere

 ## Lab Environment Pre-requisites
 1. Internet Access
-2. An Azure China Subscription
+2. An Azure Subscription

     You can use your own Azure Subscription, or use below link to apply an Azure China trial subscription.
     https://azure.microsoft.com/en-us/free/

 3. Online RPI Simulator Access